tunnelsai-public/Civils.ai-PyAnchor/README.md

 - Calculate the strength of the steel-grout interface resistance.
 - Calculate the strength of the steel anchor.

-This module will calculate and return the minimum resistance of the three parameters considered.
+This module will calculate and return the minimum resistance of the three parameters considered

 ## Project Purpose
 The purpose of this project is to create a free module for calculating ground anchor resistance for integration with retaining wall and ground improvement design software.